 - B&P Code §7118.4: Failure by a contractor who has made an inspection to determine the presence of asbestos, to disclose orally and in writing that there is an ownership or financial relationship with a contractor performing corrective work.

 - B&P Code §7118.5: Knowingly or negligently entering into a contract with a person who is not certified to engage in asbestos-related work.

 - B&P Code §7118.6: Knowingly or negligently entering into a contract with a person who is not certified to engage in hazardous waste remediation.

-- B&P Code §7119: Willful failure or refusal to to diligently prosecute a construction project or operation without legal excuse.
+- B&P Code §7119: Willful failure or refusal without legal excuse to diligently prosecute a construction project or operation.

 - B&P Code §7120: Willful or deliberate failure to pay money when due for materials or services rendered or false denial of any amount due or the validity of a claim with intent to secure a discount or delay.

 - B&P Code §7121: Employing or associating as an officer, director, partner, manager, qualifier or one of the personnel of record of a contractor, a person whose license was previously denied, suspended, or revoked, or who had knowledge of or participate in acts of an organization which had its license previously denied, suspended, or revoked.

 - B&P Code §7121.5: Employing or associating as an officer, director, partner, manager, or qualifier, a qualifier of an organization which has had its license revoked or suspended, regardless of whether he or she had knowledge of or participated in any acts of the organization which led to its license being revoked or suspended.

 - B&P Code §7123: Being convicted of a crime substantially related to the qualifications, functions and duties of a contractor.